matusjokay/Elisa/elisa/elisa-server/README.md

       REVOKE ALL PRIVILEGES ON ALL TABLES IN SCHEMA public FROM elisa;
       REVOKE ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public FROM elisa;
       REVOKE ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public FROM elisa;
-      DROP USER IF EXISTS user;
+      DROP USER IF EXISTS elisa;
       ```

       Remove database with optional flag if it exists